 The first target of this Direct Benefit Transfer program is transparency in distribution and to stop misuse of the funds spending by the Central Government of India.
 The Union government in place of giving subsidy amount of around Rs.600 per cylinder to the oil companies hereafter will transfer the amount to the consumers’ bank accounts directly under the Direct Benefit Transfer scheme.
 But for this, consumers should have their Aadhaar numbers included to their bank accounts and also to the database of oil companies.

-Those who had enrolled and are waiting for Aadhaar number could approach e-Aadhaar websites to know the status.
-Those who had enrolled before March 2012 and did not get their number also would have to enrol again.
+The people who had enrolled and are waiting for Aadhaar number could approach e-Aadhaar websites to know the status.
+Those who had enrolled before March 2019 and did not get their number also would have to enrol again.
 Check more at https://dbtbharat.gov.in.